-54.09.1 A dirt deflector is compulsory and must be approved by the FIM.
+54.09.1 A dirt deflector is compulsory and must be declared eligible for competition by the FIM.
 See Art.
 58.03.1 for dirt deflector details.

 54.09.2 The Dirt Deflector arm must be positioned to ensure that the blade and flap are correctly positioned behind the rear tyre.